 13. Increased Insurance Costs: for homeowners, apartment,

-insurance companies refusing to insure you due to the fact that
+many insurance companies refusing to insure you due to

-you are considered a "poor moral hazard."
-The increased cost for
+the fact that you are considered a "poor moral hazard."
+The

 |H. Scott Aalsberg, Esq., P.C.

 "The Shoplifters Attorney"

 Main Office: 39 Milltown Road 2nd Floor, East Brunswick, N.J.
 08816

 Free Initial In Office Consultation

 ShopliftersAttorney.com will provide